Hiring Contract Technical Writers

-- National and Regional Resume Databases – These include Monster , DICE ,CareerBuilder , Hot Jobs , and other local and state databases.
+- National and Regional Resume Databases – These include Monster, Indeed, DICE, CareerBuilder, Hot Jobs, and other local and state databases.
 Most candidates on these systems are looking for permanent jobs, but some are available and interested in contract opportunities.
 But keep in mind that not all companies have access to these databases, as they can be relatively expensive.

-What to look for in a contract technical writer?
+So what should you look for when hiring contract technical writers?
 This may vary from situation to situation, but some of the considerations should be:

 - Overall Technical Writing Experience – You are hiring a temporary contract writer, not an employee.
 So, you may want to focus on senior writers with five or more years of experience.
 These writers should have solid expertise in the types of documentation you need and require very little or no training.

 - Industry/Subject Matter Experience – A good technical writer doesn’t need to be an expert in your field.
 However, if you are hiring a temporary writer, why not look for someone who understands the subject area and terminology that can hit the ground running.